magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/ble.md

 ---
 layout: docwithnav-gw
 title: BLE Connector Configuration
-description: BLE protocol support for ThingsBoard IoT Gateway
+description: BLE protocol support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you to get familiar with BLE connector configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with BLE connector configuration for IoT Hub IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this extension.
 We will describe connector configuration file below.